Last Updated: May 30, 2022

 Advantages of AP Exam Credits

 Some universities in the USA and twenty other countries give credits based on AP test scores.
 However, policies vary from institution to institution.
-If the grades are high enough one may be charged a lower tuition fee.
+One may be charged a lower tuition fee if the grades are high enough.
 At the college, the scores are graded from 1 to 5 points.
-While a test score of 5 indicates that the student has qualified with the highest grades in the AP exams, a score of 1 indicates that the student has not been able to make the grade and may not be recommended to any college or university.
+While a test score of 5 indicates that the student has qualified with the highest grades in the AP exams, a score of 1 indicates that the student has been unable to make the grade and may not be recommended to any college or university.

 Caution

 - A word of caution, though.
-While selecting students for various courses or allowing concessional fees, it is not mandatory for universities to consider AP test grades.
-According to a study, 38% of top American universities cap the total amount of AP credits that students can receive.
-75% of schools do not give credit for at least one AP subject, and 9 schools do not give credit for any AP exam.
-The study concludes that this policy of not giving credits delays the graduation of the students and increases their cost of education.
+While selecting students for various courses or allowing concessional fees, universities don't need to consider AP test grades.
+According to a study, 38% of top American universities cap the total amount of AP credits students can receive.
+75% of schools do not give credit for at least one AP subject, and nine schools do not give credit for any AP exam.
+The study concludes that this policy of not giving credits delays the students' graduation and increases their cost of education.

 - Because of the COVID-19 pandemic, there have been changes in the assessment processes.
-Already, in 2020, the conducting of courses and taking exams have changed.
-There is every possibility that for future exams too many changes may be implemented, depending upon the pandemic situation.
+The administration and structure of the courses have been modified as of 2020.
+There is every possibility that too many changes may be implemented for future exams.
 However, students are advised to access updates provided on college websites or the AP Services.
-The School AP Coordinator will be the right person to approach this matter.
+The School AP Coordinator will be the right person to approach.